 Whether at a construction site, a mining operation or other outdoor location, keeping light towers operational at all hours is imperative for providing safe working conditions and ensuring productivity is maintained.
 For best results, Terex required an engine control module with an automated start/stop feature to manage its Terex AL4000, AL5000 and AL8000HT light towers.

-DynaGen’s ES52 autostart engine controller is designed for harsh environmental conditions delivering resistance to shock, temperature extremes, moisture and electrical interference; the types of conditions into which these lights towers are often placed.
-Providing light towers with an automatic lighting management system provides automatic on/off light control by photocell, timer or both, and is a cost effective way to increase productivity.
-Allowing light towers to be shutdown automatically results in fewer personnel hours spent manually controlling the units.
+DynaGen’s ES52 autostart engine controller is designed for harsh environmental conditions delivering resistance to shock, temperature extremes, moisture and electrical interference; the types of conditions into which these light towers are often placed.
+Providing light towers with an automatic lighting management system provides automatic on/off light control by photocell, timer or both and is a cost-effective way to increase productivity.
+Allowing light towers to be shut down automatically results in fewer personnel hours spent manually controlling the units.
 In addition, fuel costs can potentially be reduced by not running the lights during daylight hours.